 A simple way of addressing this issue is to draw a mental plan of the venue (whatever its shape), dividing this into numbered sections.
-You can then alternate your eye contact with each sector to make sure that each area of the audience feels involved.
+You can then alternate your eye contact with each section to make sure that each area of the audience feels involved.

 Try to vary your delivery to provide new and interesting stimuli for your audience’s attention.
 This can involve the use of visual aids as well as different speaking styles (e.g. factual, discursive, speculative).
 You can also grab attention by physically moving around the stage area.
 Try to do this purposefully (i.e. to make a particular point) rather than simply wandering around; this latter can be distracting.
 Come forward, make a point, then move again.

 It's difficult for the audience to pay attention the whole time so you need to allow for this.
 Try not to react too sensitively to an audience’s behaviour.
 Unresponsive faces and heads propped up by hands are more likely to be indicative of audience fatigue than they are of deliberate rudeness.

 Of course, if the behaviour of a few individuals begins to threaten other people’s ability to hear, you must act immediately, even stopping your presentation and addressing the situation directly.